President Trump expected to nominate Amy Coney Barrett to Supreme Court

-WASHINGTON (NewsNation Now) — Republicans are expecting President Donald Trump to choose Amy Coney Barrett as his nominee for the Supreme Court.
+WASHINGTON (NewsNation Now) — President Donald Trump is expected to choose Amy Coney Barrett Saturday as his nominee for the Supreme Court.

 Conservative groups and congressional allies are laying the groundwork for a swift confirmation process for Barrett, even before Trump makes the selection official in a Rose Garden ceremony.